 After the catalog has been moved from one disk platter to the other, it is good policy perform a test which ensures that all information has been copied accurately.
 The VERIFY statement can be used to perform such a test.
-In the VERIFY statement, you must tell the system which platter contains ('F' 'R'), as well as the starting and ending sector the catalog or addresses of the entire catalog.
+In the VERIFY statement, you must tell the system which platter contains the catalog ('F' or 'R'), as well as the starting and ending sector addresses of the entire catalog.
 The starting sector of the catalog is always sector 0, since that is the first sector on each platter.
 The ending sector address varies from one catalog to the next (it was initially specified when the catalog was created with the 'END' parameter in a SCRATCH DISK statement).
 The ending sector address can be obtained by executing a LIST DC statement for the appropriate platter.
-The first three items LIST DC statement for the appropriate platter.
 The first three items displayed (or printed) by LIST DC are INDEX SECTORS, END CAT.
-AREA, and AREA, and CURRENT END.
+AREA, and CURRENT END.
 The sector address shown opposite END CAT.
-AREA is the ending address of the catalog.
-The starting and ending sector addresses sector in the VERIFY statement must be separated by a comma, and enclosed in parentheses.
+AREA is the ending sector address of the catalog.
+The starting and ending sector addresses in the VERIFY statement must be separated by a comma, and enclosed in parentheses.
 All sectors between and including the specified sectors are checked by the VERIFY statement.

-Example 5-27: Checking the Validity of Files after a Move
+Example 2-27: Checking the Validity of Files after a MOVE